nlm/busybox-static-multiarch/README.md

 ## Using pre-built binaries

-Busybox static binaries for all the supported targets are automatically built using Travis.
-You can download them on the [latest release](https://github.com/nlm/busybox-static-multiarch/releases/latest/) page.
+**Recommended use**: Busybox static binaries for all the supported targets are automatically built using Travis.
+This is the recommended use of this repository.

+You can download them on the
+[latest release](https://github.com/nlm/busybox-static-multiarch/releases/latest/) page.

 ## Manually build your binaries using this repo

+This is what you want to do if you prefer building your releases locally, if you want to build a version not built by this repo or if you want to customize your configuration.

 ### Requirements